 To gain an understanding of how the program was received and if it was effective, the performance measure of ridership was assessed.
 This showed how many trips were taken on dockless vehicles during the pilot period.
 Ridership varied over the course of the demonstration.

-Weather impacted ridership of the dockless vehicles as it affects Capital Bikeshare usage as well.
-Changes in the available modes with the introduction of scooters changed use patterns.
-Figure 3 helps to answer the question, "how did the program perform over time?"
+Weather affects both the dockless vehicles and Capital Bikeshare usage.
+The total number of trips per vehicle per day increased with the introduction of scooters.
+Figure 2 helps to answer the question, "how did the program perform over time?"